 עם אשׁר תמצא את־אלהיך לא יחיה ... ׃

-Rashi cites the Midrash which states that because of this curse Rachel died shortly thereafter ...
-Sforno write that Ya'akov assumed hat one of his servants must have stolen the idols in order to worship them.
-It did not occur to him that his own wife took them of course not to worship them, but rather to prevent her father from worshiping them.
-We must always carefull weigh our words. that no harm can conceivably result from them, and all the more if we are in a position of responsibily..(Chofetz Chayim al Hatorah, on this verse).
+Rashi cites the Midrash which states that, because of this curse Rachel died shortly thereafter ...
+Sforno writes that Ya'akov assumed that one of his servants must have stolen the idols in order to worship them.
+It did not occur to him that his own wife took them.
+Of course not to worship them, but rather to prevent her father from worshiping them.
+We must always carefully weigh our words, that no harm can conceivably result from them, and all the more if we are in a position of responsibility..(Chofetz Chayim al Hatorah, on this verse).

-It is also a sad state of affairs also is when husbands use offensive epithets on their wives, or when wives put down their husbands using patronizing criticism.
-Also as parents, we play the role of Hashem in the lives of our children, therefore we should never allow ourselves to call our children names.
+It is also a sad state of affairs when husbands use offensive epithets on their wives, or when wives put down their husbands using patronizing criticism.
+As parents, we play the role of HaShem in the lives of our children, therefore, we should never allow ourselves to call our children names.
 It is a bad reflection on who these children really belong to!

-I heard one time someone complaining that whatever they post on FB cannot ever be erased.
+I heard one time someone complaining that whatever they post on FB can never be erased.
 They felt that it was an infringement of their right to privacy.
 It seems though that FB provides an excellent reality check.
-Whether our words are posted on FB or not, once they uttered, they are like toothpaste coming out of a tube: they can never be put back.
+Whether our words are posted on FB or not, once they are uttered, they are like toothpaste coming out of a tube: they can never be put back.

 Remember what the Master said on the matter: